xu001186/hs_mercenaries_bot/README.md

 - 1920 * 1080 FULL SCREEN

 # KNOWN ISSUE
-- The bot will stops working if the any of mercenary is died.
+- 1 The bot will stops working if the any of mercenary is died.
+(FIXED)